jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech-langs/objectivec-ios.md

 # Quickstart: Synthesize speech in Objective-C on iOS using the Speech SDK

-In this article, you learn how to create an iOS app in Objective-C using the Cognitive Services Speech SDK to synthesize speech from text.
+In this article, you learn how to create an iOS app in Objective-C using the Cognitive Research Technologies Speech SDK to synthesize speech from text.

 ## Prerequisites